 Luis González García considers the specificity of the EU trade policy to explain the perceived rigidity of the EU negotiators on Brexit.
 The EU applies two approaches to its trade policy through either integration (strong regulatory alignment and strong market access) or liberalisation (looser arrangements): this explains why an ad hoc model which offers full market access but does not ensure a level playing field cannot … Continue reading Understanding the EU’s negotiating position on trade in the Brexit negotiations

 Brexit will have a significant impact on the NHS across multiple domains.
 Here, Marianthi Pappa, Researcher at the University of Aberdeen, outlines the impact of Brexit on the NHS workforce, financial resources for healthcare, public health, medicines and much more.
-The National Health Service (NHS) is one of the UK’s most important institutions.
-Since its establishment in 1948, it provides healthcare to all citizens of … Continue reading The Impact of Brexit on the NHS: Cure or Disease?
+Continue reading The Impact of Brexit on the NHS: Cure or Disease?

 The Chequers summit on 6 July and the subsequent resignation of ministers illustrates how controversial it is to decide whether the UK should share a “common rule book” with the EU after Brexit, or set up its own independent regulators.
 In this blog, Derek Hill looks at the regulation of medicines and medical devices as examples of the thin margin of action that the UK … Continue reading Can the UK be an independent leading regulator in the development of new medicines and medical devices?